I hope to complete my initial bucket list of rides in the coming months*.

 Well time to board plane number one of three on my way to South Africa before I make more excuses.

-*I took a breather and am still working on completing my list.
-Actually I have been adding more to the list in the down time and was thinking I hope I am always planning my next ride…
+*Actually I have been adding more to the list and was thinking I hope I am always planning my next ride…